+BIOL 236 Introduction to Microbiology (3)

+BIOL 311 Neurobiology (4)

+BIOL 341 Genetics (4)

+BIOL 350 Microbiology (4)

-BIOL 236 Introduction to Microbiology (3)BIOL 341 Genetics (4)BIOL 350 Microbiology (4)BIOL 365 Developmental Biology (4)
+BIOL 365 Developmental Biology (4)

-Minor in Biology - 21 credits
+Minor in Biology (21 credits)

 BIOL 111 Cell Biology (4) BIOL 115 Organismal Biology (4) BIOL 341 Genetics (4)

 Select three courses from the list, but only one of the following may be used: BIOL 347, BIOL 349 or BIOL 360.

-BIOL 305 General Botany (4) BIOL 321 Invertebrate Zoology (3) BIOL 322 Vertebrate Zoology (4) BIOL 345 Principles of Ecology (4) BIOL 347 Plant Physiology (4) BIOL 348 Evolutionary Biology (3) BIOL 349 Human Physiology (4) BIOL 350 Microbiology (4)
+BIOL 305 General Botany (4)

+BIOL 321 Invertebrate Zoology (3)

+BIOL 322 Vertebrate Zoology (4)

+BIOL 345 Principles of Ecology (4)

+BIOL 347 Plant Physiology (4)

+BIOL 348 Evolutionary Biology (3)

+BIOL 349 Human Physiology (4)

+BIOL 350 Microbiology (4)

 BIOL 360 Cellular and Molecular Physiology (4)

 BIOL 365 Developmental Biology (4)

 BIOL 372 Aquatic Biology (4)

 BIOL 385 Molecular Biology (3)

 BIOL 402 Principles of Animal Behavior (3)

 BIOL 455 Wildlife Ecology (4)

-Minor in Ecology and Evolution - 24 credits
+Minor in Ecology and Evolution (24 credits)

 BIOL 111 Cell Biology (4)BIOL 115 Organismal Biology (4)BIOL 345 Principles of Ecology (4)

 Select three courses from the list:

 BIOL 305 General Botany (4)

 BIOL 321 Invertebrate Zoology (3)

 BIOL 322 Vertebrate Zoology (4)

 BIOL 341 Genetics (4)

 BIOL 348 Evolutionary Biology (3)

 BIOL 350 Microbiology (4)

 BIOL 372 Aquatic Biology (4)

 BIOL 402 Principles of Animal Behavior (3)

 BIOL 455 Wildlife Ecology (4)

-Minor in Public Health - 22 credits
+Minor in Public Health (22 credits)

 This minor introduces students from majors other than Biology to the fundamentals of public health.
 This minor augments the credentials of students from any major, and prepares them for application to a Master of Public Health program should they decide to pursue public health as a career.

 Student Learning Outcomes

 - Students will understand the biological aspects of public health.

 - Students will understand the role of breadth of career options in public health.

 - Students will understand the interactions between society, individual actions and the health of populations.

-BIOL 248 Introduction to Public Health (3)BIOL 275 Quantitative Biology (4)HSAD 326 Epidemiology & Introductory Biostatistics (3)
+BIOL 248 Introduction to Public Health (3)BIOL 275 Quantitative Biology (4)HSAD 326 Epidemiology & IntroductoryBiostatistics (3)

-12 credits of electives BIOL 350 Microbiology (4) BIOL 406 DNA as Destiny: Genetics and Society (3) BIOL 430 Immunobiology (3) BIOL 438 Medical Microbiology (3) HIST 374 Plagues and Peoples: Disease and the Environment (3) HSAD 218 Introduction to Healthcare and Global Health (3) PHIL 311 Morals and Medicine (3) PSY 113 General Psychology (3) SOC 110 Introduction to Sociology (3)
+12 credits from the list below: BIOL 350 Microbiology (4) BIOL 406 DNA as Destiny: Genetics and Society (3) BIOL 430 Immunobiology (3) BIOL 438 Medical Microbiology (3) HIST 374 Plagues and Peoples: Disease and the Environment (3) HSAD 218 Introduction to Healthcare and Global Health (3) PHIL 311 Morals and Medicine (3) PSY 113 General Psychology (3) SOC 110 Introduction to Sociology (3)

-Chemistry and Biochemistry
+Chemistry & Biochemistry

-Chemistry and Biochemistry Department Hagen Hall 103, (218) 477-2136 Chair: Richard Lahti Faculty: Gary Edvenson, Shawn Garrett, Craig Jasperse, Michelle Tigges
+Hagen Hall 103, (218) 477-2136 Chair: Richard Lahti Faculty: Landon Bladow, Gary Edvenson, Craig Jasperse, Michelle Tigges

-NOTE: Chemistry and Biochemistry degree requirements will be undergoing major revisions to be effective FALL 2019.

 Minnesota State University Moorhead's Chemistry and Biochemistry Department is on the Approved List of the American Chemical Society (ACS).
 Less than half of the nation's chemistry departments meet the rigorous standards set by the ACS Committee on Professional Training for faculty, library resources, laboratory space, equipment, and curriculum.
 A major strength of the chemistry program is its emphasis on undergraduate research.
 Five different degrees are available:

 - B.S. degree in Chemistry (ACS approved);

-- B.A. degree in Chemistry with emphasis in biological chemistry, business, chemical physics, computational chemistry or mathematics;
+- B.A. degree in Chemistry with emphasis in pre-health & biochemistry and business;

 - B.S. degree in Biochemistry and Biotechnology with emphasis in biochemistry and molecular biology or emphasis in biological chemistry (ACS approve);

 - B.S. degree in Chemistry Education.